Minimmit: Fast Finality with Even Faster Blocks: The formal specification

 \textbf{Votes}.
 A \emph{vote} for the block $b$ is a message of the form $(\text{vote},b)$.

-\textbf{M-notarizations}.
-An M-\emph{notarization} for the block $b$ is a set of $2f+1$ votes for $b$, each signed by a different processor.
-(By an M-\emph{notarization}, we mean an M-notarization for some block.)
+\textbf{M-notarisations}.
+An M-\emph{notarisation} for the block $b$ is a set of $2f+1$ votes for $b$, each signed by a different processor.
+(By an M-\emph{notarisation}, we mean an M-notarisation for some block.)

-\textbf{L-notarizations}.
-An \emph{L-notarization} for the block $b$ is a set of $n-f$ votes for $b$, each signed by a different processor.
+\textbf{L-notarisations}.
+An \emph{L-notarisation} for the block $b$ is a set of $n-f$ votes for $b$, each signed by a different processor.
+We note that, since an L-notarisation is a larger set of votes than an M-notarisation, if $p_i$ has received an L-notarisation for $b$, then it has necessarily received an M-notarisation for $b$.

 \textbf{Nullify($v$) messages}.
 For $v\in \mathbb{N}_{\geq 1}$, a nullify$(v)$ message is of the form $(\text{nullify},v)$.

 \textbf{Nullifications}.
 A \emph{nullification} for view $v$ is a set of $2f+1$ nullify$(v)$ messages, each signed by a different processor.
 (By a \emph{nullification}, we mean a nullification for some view.)